Columnea minor (Hook.) Hanst.

 Bloom Time: Midsummer to mid-fall

 Columnea minor is a beautiful exotic epiphytic flowering plant.
-This is a highly variable species characterized by thin, wiry, trailing, up to 2 feet (60 cm) long stems and unusual flower with a yellow face, purple tube, and feathery red calyx.
+It is a highly variable species characterized by thin, wiry, trailing, up to 2 feet (60 cm) long stems and unusual flower with a yellow face, purple tube, and feathery red calyx.

 USDA hardiness zone 11a to 12b: from 40 °F (+4.4 °C) to 60 °F (15.6 °C).